othonaf/othonaf/README.md

 Fullstack | Backend | Frontend Developer.
 -----------------------------------------

 Having graduated in Systems Analysis and Development from Fatene since 2017, Istarted my career as Remote Support at Hapvida.
-In 2022 I received the proposalto work at Bitcapital.
+In 2022 I received the proposal to work at Bitcapital.
 In this last experience I worked more directly with APIs(Postman), log analysis tools (Datadog and GCP) and Typescript scripts(VisualStudio).
-My professional ambition is to advance my career as a Backend and FrontendDeveloper.
+My professional ambition is to advance my career as a Backend and Frontend Developer.

 * 🌍  I'm based in Fortaleza, Ceará, Brasil.
 * ✉️  You can contact me at [othon.ab@hotmail.com](mailto:othon.ab@hotmail.com)